Almost Solid Granny Square Pattern (2 Sizes)

-If you love crocheting squares, then you’ll love this free crochet pattern for a solid granny square in two sizes!
+If you love crocheting squares, then you’ll love this free crochet pattern for an almost solid granny square in two sizes!

 While a traditional crochet granny square is made with more gaps, these two square patterns have minimal gaps and are solid, which makes them perfect for all types of different crochet projects.